jamesconradshea/civ4/btsColorEditor/README.md

   shares the color white with England but the color set name as well, and this wasn't easy to work around.
 * When the leader splash screen pops up you'll see the original colors for the flag icons.
-They're probably images not generated from the XML.
+That's becaause they're images not generated from the XML.

 # Giving feedback